JanssenProject/jans/docs/janssen-server/auth-server/session-management/README.md

 these cookies already relied on before this attribute existed.
-It is not identical to sending no `SameSite` attribute at all: a documented set of older or non-compliant clients (e.g. Safari on macOS 10.14/iOS 12, Chrome/Chromium &lt;= 67, some embedded WebViews, UC Browser &lt; 12.13.2) mishandle an explicit `SameSite=None` value and may reject or drop the cookie even though they accepted the same cookie with no `SameSite` attribute.
+It is not identical to sending no `SameSite` attribute at all: a documented set of older or non-compliant clients (e.g. Safari on macOS 10.14/iOS 12, Chrome/Chromium 51-66, some embedded WebViews, UC Browser &lt; 12.13.2) mishandle an explicit `SameSite=None` value and may reject or drop the cookie even though they accepted the same cookie with no `SameSite` attribute.
 Deployments that must still support such legacy clients should account for this before